Cameroon goes offline after Anglophone revolt

 Survival mode

-The shutdown is occurring at the worst possible time, says Okama, as fledgling companies struggle to scale up.
+The shutdown is occurring at the worst possible time, says Akama, as fledgling companies struggle to scale up.

 "January is the month when businesses start employing new strategies (and) this will kill energy in many companies," he says.
 "The cash-flow issue might lead to poverty in the next weeks if this does not stop."

 Entrepreneurs are having to adapt to survive now.
-Okama makes a two-hour commute to work in the French-speaking city of Douala.
+Akama makes a two-hour commute to work in the French-speaking city of Douala.
 Others stay in hotels or offices.

 ActivSpaces is playing a supportive role during this crisis, offering free office space to tech workers and fundraising to cover their hotel bills.
-But the company cannot maintain this arrangement much longer, and Okama fears that hard-earned gains could be lost.
+But the company cannot maintain this arrangement much longer, and Akama fears that hard-earned gains could be lost.

 "People have taken the last seven years to build the Silicon Mountain community with their bare hands and no government support" he says.
 "But the government's one move is about to crush all that.
 It is so frustrating."